antimongo/beamboard-config/README.md

 ## Key Features

-- **Bluetooth or Wired Operation**: Seamlessly switch between wireless Bluetooth or wired operation with the Nice!Nano microcontroller.
+- **Bluetooth or Wired Operation**: Seamlessly switch between wireless Bluetooth or wired operation with the nice!nano microcontroller.
-- **Integrated Display**: A low-power Nice!View ePaper display offers at-a-glance keyboard information for improved usability.
+- **Integrated Display**: A low-power nice!view ePaper display offers at-a-glance keyboard information for improved usability.
-- **Integrated Encoder**: Effortlessly scroll with the horizonal Panasonic EVQWGD001 encoder, no need to reach for the mouse.
+- **Integrated Encoder**: Effortlessly scroll or change volume with the horizonal Panasonic EVQWGD001 encoder, no need to reach for the mouse.
 - **Ortholinear Layout**: Typing comfort is enhanced with reduced finger movement and improved ergonomics.
 - **Low-Profile Choc Switches**: Enjoy a unique typing feel with tactile feedback and reduced key travel distance.
 - **Compact Design with Number Pad**: Despite its compact size, the Beamboard incorporates a number pad, providing additional functionality without sacrificing space on your desk.